HenrySck075/ImageCache-Geode/README.md

 # ImageCache
 This is where she makes a mod.

+hey if any verifier is reading this can you reject the illucid release pls 🙏

 # How to use
 Simply add this mod as a [dependencies](https://docs.geode-sdk.org/mods/dependencies), `#include <henrysck075.imgcache/include/ImageCache.hpp>` and you can now start saving/getting images like this: